 What Is “Big Data” in Healthcare, and Who’s Already Doing It?August 7, 2013 by Melissa McCormack

 “Big Data” is a big buzzword days.
 The topic has been making waves in other industries for some time, but its applications in healthcare are still in their formative stages.
-While the use of big data shows exciting promise for improving health outcomes and controlling costs, it seems to be defined somewhat differently by each expert we ask.
+The use of big data shows exciting promise for improving health outcomes and controlling costs, as evidenced by some emerging use cases, but the practice seems to be defined somewhat differently by each expert we ask.

 The concept refers to vast quantities of data—created by the mass adoption of the Internet and digitization of all sorts of information, including health records—too large or complex for traditional technology to make sense of.
 New big data technologies, however, hold promise for consolidating and analyzing these digital treasure troves in order to discover trends and make predictions.